a2stuff/prodos-drivers/README.md

 In addition, `QUIT.SYSTEM` is present which isn't a driver but which immediately invokes the QUIT handler (a.k.a. program selector).

+There's also `PAUSE.SYSTEM` which just waits for a fraction of a second before invoking the next driver file.
+(Why?
+In case the log messages from the other installers goes by too fast!)

 Some date/time utilities for The Cricker! clock are also included.

 ## How do you use these?